knetikmedia/knetikcloud-csharp-net20-client/docs/AuthRolesApi.md

 <a name="updaterole"></a>
 # **UpdateRole**
-> ModelRoleResource UpdateRole (string role, ModelRoleResource roleResource)
+> RoleResource UpdateRole (string role, RoleResource roleResource)

 Update a role